SciCoQA: Quality Assurance for Scientific Paper--Code Alignment

-We further visualize the number of tokens in the prompt.
-Papers have a median of $14,350$, codebases $38,978$, and the combined prompt $57,008$ tokens.
-Further, $70$ out of $266$ papers have more than $100k$ tokens combined with their codebase, making \scicodeqa a challenging task to measure the models' long-context abilities.
-We analyze the data by programming languages (\S\ref{sec:analysis-programming-language}) and the synthetic code (\S\ref{sec:analysis-synthetic-code}) further in the appendix.
+\paragraph{Input Length} Finally, we visualize the token count distributions of the papers and codebases.
+The medians are $14{,}200$ tokens for papers, $39{,}272$ for codebases, and $56{,}903$ when concatenated.
+Further, $73$ out of $276$ papers have more than $100k$ tokens combined with their codebase, making \scicodeqa a challenging task for measuring the models' long-context abilities.
+In the appendix, we analyze the dataset by programming languages and the synthetic code diffs (\S\ref{sec:analysis-programming-language} and \S\ref{sec:analysis-synthetic-code}).